 Before you make any attempt at writing cursive letters, you will need to make sure that you have everything that you need in order to do so.

 Here is the full list of everything you will need:

 - An eraser (practice makes perfect.
-You will make plenty of mistake on the way so be prepared to deal with them).
+You will make plenty of mistakes on the way, so be prepared to deal with them)

 Once you have all of those things, you will be one step closer to learning how to write cursive letters.

 The first thing you will need to do is make sure that you warm up before you make your first attempt at writing cursive letters.